tjhasan/chatgpt-agent/README.md

 Simple agent for discord users to interact with chatGPT AI at a low level.

+use 'npm run start' to run the bot

 # env file

 Be sure to create a `.env` file and enter the following information before trying to start the bot: